sbhamare89/kind-kubernetes/README.md

 That's it you successfully deployed your kubernetes cluster and exposed it to external world.

-Test it on your local env. and share your feedback too.
+Test it on your local env. and share your feedback too :)